Shirikara/Proteomics-QC-Tracker/README.md

 ## **How It Works**
 - **Compatibility**: the tool is suitable for researchers using [DIA-NN](https://github.com/vdemichev/DiaNN) software.
-- **Requirements**: The software asks the user to upload a "stats" .tsv file, which is one of the output tables generated in DIA-NN report.
+- **Requirements**: The software asks the user to upload a "stats" .tsv file, one of the output tables generated in the DIA-NN report.
   The "stats.tsv" file contains the following columns:
    ![image](https://github.com/user-attachments/assets/ecbe402a-62f2-46e3-aa0a-307bb7d62553)